wolfeconnor13/rmtdev/README.md

 Takes 3 arguments {dependency array, function to fetch data, configuration}
 Need to wrap the component that uses it in a ReactQueryProvider Loading states can become confusing with react-query.
 In our app we wanted to display a loading spinner when we began fetching an expanded item.
 In react-query because there was no data initially, this is considered as isLoading was true!
 Changing the state from isLoading to isInitialLoading solves our problem.

+## e.currentTarget vs e.target

+e.currentTarget can be used to get the actual item that your function is being used on, even if the the event bubbled up from a child component.